snowch/vast-docker-compose-examples/demos/streaming_lakehouse/DEMONSTRATING.md

 > [!TIP]
 > Look at the **Consume from Kafka** NiFi flow - there is a set of processors you haven't run yet.

+## Stop publishing tweets

+When you have finished demonstrating, stop the **Produce to Kafka** processors to prevent filling your environment up with data.